Luko22/3DwebsitePortfolio/README.md

 # 3DwebsitePortfolio
 This is still a work in progress.
 It will eventually become an interactive 3D Website Portfolio with animations (and a few cheeky surprises) in order to showcase myself and my skills.
-Basically, basically a project that bridges my software and hardware interests.
-STAY TUNED.
+Basically, this is a project that bridges my software and hardware interests.
+One of my goals is to have take temperature and humidity measurements from a DHT22 sensor in my room and use S3 Buckets to store and display REALTIME values on 3d website.

+STAY TUNED....

 <!---
 - whole page is inside a 3d model of my room